ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.

-An Oblivious Gateway Resource, if it receives any response from the oblivious target resource, sends a single 200 response containing the encapsulated response.
+An Oblivious Gateway Resource, if it receives any response from the Oblivious Target Resource, sends a single 200 response containing the encapsulated response.
 Like the request from the client, this response MUST only contain those fields necessary to carry the encapsulated response: a 200 status code, a header field indicating the content type, and the encapsulated response as the